ArturoHaru/Gilded-rose-java-arturo/README.md

-# Gilded-rose-java-arturo
+# Gilded-rose-java
-Gilded rose java refactoring exercise done by Arturo
+Gilded rose java refactoring kata

 # What is this?
 It's a refactoring assignment excercise.